 - Creating a limited company to buy a new rental property.
 One way to avoid paying CGT on the transfer of a property is to buy the rental property as the limited company in the first place.
 If you do not already have a company, then setting up a new company for the purpose of managing rental property is a relatively simple and inexpensive procedure.
 Nevertheless, you should bear in mind that a company has ongoing running costs, legal obligations and a fair amount of administrative responsibilities.
 You will be required to complete a company tax return, annual statutory accounts, and complete your company secretarial duties.
 Depending on the size of your property portfolio, you may also need to file VAT returns.
 If you need help in completing these, then you will need to factor in the additional cost of an accountant’s fees.

 - Extracting money from a limited company.
 Once rental income is being paid into the company, you may wish to draw out the funds for personal expenses.
 You’ll be able to do this by paying out dividends.
-As of April 2018, the tax-free allowance on dividends has been cut down to £2,000 from £5,000.
+Since 2023, the tax-free allowance on dividends has been cut down to £1,000 from previously £2,000.
+It is further set to be reduced to only £500 in the 20234/25 tax year.
 However, the tax rate on dividends is still lower than the income tax rate, which is just another reason why owning property as a limited company is growing in popularity.
 As a basic rate taxpayer you would be charged a rate of 8.75% on dividend payouts, 33.75% for higher rate taxpayers and 39.35% as an additional rate taxpayer.

 - Tax is continually changing.
 The one thing we can say for certain is that the Government is always looking for new and different ways to charge tax.
 With Brexit as a significant uncertainty, there is no doubt that there will be further changes to come.
 Taking a look at the rental market itself, there is a decline in applications for buy-to-let mortgages in general.
 This is likely to be as a response to the cuts in tax relief, as well as the growing obligations imposed on landlords to maintain an acceptable standard of living for their tenants.